podaac/hydrocron-api/docker/README.md

-# FTS API Docker Image
+# Hydrocron API Docker Image

 This directory contains the `Dockerfile` used to build the Docker image capable of running FTS API as a lambda.